 Helen Shaver started acting professionally on stage at the age of 18 and has worked in theatre, film and TV.
 Shaver has worked with some of Hollywood's best, including Martin Scorsese, John Schlesinger, Sam Peckinpah, Robert Rodriguez, Steven Spielberg, Neil Simon, and Donna Deitch.

 As an actress, her performances have brought critical accolades and awards.
-Shaver has received a Theatreworld Award for her role in Jake's Woman; a Genie for Best Actress for In Praise of Older Women; a Genie for Best Supporting Actress for Who has seen the Wind and We All Fall Down and a Cable Ace nomination for her role in the Outer Limits "Sand Kings".
+Shaver has received a Theatreworld Award for her role in Jake's Woman; a Genie for Best Actress for In Praise of Older Women; a Genie for Best Supporting Actress for Who has seen the Wind and We All Fall Down, and a Cable Ace nomination for her role in the Outer Limits episode "Sand Kings".

 Never one to shy away from controversial films and powerful roles, Shaver's performance in In Praise of Older Women helped contribute to a near riot at the Toronto International Film Festival when the showing was oversold.
 By contrast, her later performance in Desert Hearts was viewed by hushed mesmerized audiences and her lesbian scene is still regarded by many as one of the most erotic in movie history.After 23 years in front of the camera, Helen Shaver stepped behind to make her directorial debut, creating some compelling hours of television.
 Helen began her television directing career with The Outer Limits, having directed various episodes including "What Will The Neighbors Think" starring Jane Adams, and "Phobos Rising" staring Joan Chen and Adam Baldwin.
 This led to Soul Food, Beggars and Choosers, Judging Amy, The OC, Dead Like Me, Joan of Arcadia, Just Cause and a The District/The Agency crossover episode.